 - Sore throat

 - A general feeling of being unwell

-Coronaviruses can cause other illnesses like the common cold and flu.
-For people with weakened immune systems, older adults, young children, and those with cardiopulmonary disease, there is a chance it can be life threatening due to the increased chance of developing “lower-respiratory tract illnesses, such as pneumonia and bronchitis,” the CDC writes.
+For people with weakened immune systems, older adults, and those with cardiopulmonary disease, there is a chance coronavirus can be life-threatening due to the increased chance of developing “lower-respiratory tract illnesses, such as pneumonia and bronchitis,” the CDC writes.

-What To Do If You Think You Have Coronavirus
+What To Do If You Think You Have COVID-19

 On March 23, Prime Minister Boris Johnson put in place the strictest measures seen in the UK since the COVID-19 crisis began.
 UK residents have been instructed not to leave the house except to exercise once a day, to go to work (if working from home is not an option), to buy essentials like food and medicine or to provide any care needs.
 Public gatherings of more than two people who are not from the same household are also banned.

 If you think you may have the virus, Dr Peter Holden advises staying at home to avoid it spreading.
 His advice is in line with that of the UK government's, based on advice from chief scientists and medical personnel, which encourages people to practice social distancing and to isolate or quarantine themselves inside their homes if they suspect they have it, or have been in close contact with anyone who may have contracted COVID-19.
 Government advice is to not travel home to quarantine with family, and not to visit elderly or at risk family members.